You show up. Every single day.

 You meet your deadlines, keep the house running, remember everyone’s appointments, and still somehow find time to check in on the people you love.
 From the outside, you look like you have it together.

-But inside?
-It’s a different story.
+But inside it’s a different story.

 What Is High-Functioning Anxiety?